The Locksmithing Institute of Queen’s Nails Annex

 Lesson #9: Nature

-In Lesson #9 the faculty and staff of the Locksmithing Institute of the Queen’s Nails Annex would like to expose students to an experience that does not yield any direct visual, sensual, auditory, or olfactory stimulation.
+In Lesson #9 the faculty and staff of The Locksmithing Institute of the Queen’s Nails Annex would like to expose students to an experience that does not yield any direct visual, sensual, auditory, or olfactory stimulation.
 If students choose to participate they will enter the Institutes mobile isolation chamber (a space in which all light, sound, and vibration have been removed allowing an individual to have a direct experience without the influence of external stimuli).
+Individual students will spend 5 timed minutes in the box while students outside discussed their experiences with the instructor.

 Upon entering the chamber students will be encouraged to consider that the word “nature” refers to both the physical world that surrounds them as well as their own perceived personal dispositions.
 Our perception of our particular nature creates the frame through which we view the organisms and geography that comprise natural world.
 If one views themselves as happy, sad, compulsive, giving…etc, then one will perceive the geography of their environment to display attributes of those perceptions as well.